localytics/chef-sssd/GETTING_STARTED.md

   - http://www.github.com/localytics/chef-sssd.git
   - http://www.github.com/localytics/chef-ly-openssh.git

 In order to test that your SSSD & Simple AD setup is working properly, you'll need to run the following on a host that has access to a configured Simple AD instance.
 At Localytics, we use VPN to gain access from our local machines, but YMMV.
+While you probably want to setup the following in an organization-specific wrapper cookbook, we've tried to make it as easy as possible to clone the sssd cookbook and simply "get it working".

 To get started, make sure you have the chef-dk installed (https://downloads.chef.io/chef-dk/) and a sane ruby setup, then simply: